 Certified Planners to develop NMPs

 The NMP required by this permit shall be developed or approved by a certified nutrient management planner in accordance with the VT NRCS Conservation Practice Standard Nutrient Management Code #590.
-The certified planner must be certified through the USDA/NRCS or an equivalent certification program sanctioned by USDA/NRCS.
+The certified planner must be certified through the USDA/NRCS or an equivalent certification program sanctioned by the Secretary.
 The CAFO owner/operator remains solely responsible for assuring the NMP is properly developed and implemented and complies with all applicable permit conditions.
 The owner/operator and the certified planner shall certify that the NMP has been prepared in accordance with all applicable NRCS Conservation Practice Standards and this general permit.

 PART V. SPECIAL CONDITIONS